Python3pkg/Nappy/wiki/APIKey-Management.md

 HTTP Basic Authentication (using your API Key) is used (over https) as described in the NumerousApp API [Authentication](http://docs.numerous.apiary.io/#authentication) documentation.

+## For the impatient
+Just do this at the shell:

+    echo "yourAPIkeyHere" > ~/.numerousCred
+    NUMEROUSAPIKEY=~/.numerousCred export NUMEROUSAPIKEY

+In other words, make a file with your "nmrs_blah3v9483blah" key in it and set environment variable NUMEROUSAPIKEY to point at that file.

+Then use the default key management:

+    from numerous import Numerous
+    nr = Numerous()

+and you are ready to go.
+Numerous will pick up your key from the file named by the NUMEROUSAPIKEY environment variable.

+The remainder of this page contains more details on ways to manage your key.

 ## numerousKey() convenience function

 Once you have the API key you have to decide how to store it and how to provide it to the Numerous() constructor.
 A convenience function `numerousKey()` assists with this: